CousinRicky/POV-Ray-Object-Collection/README.md

 # POV-Ray-Object-Collection
 My Object Collection contributions

 These are modules in the [POV-Ray Object Collection](http://lib.povray.org/) that I have contributed or edited.
+Each module now has its own repository, and the files that were in this repository have been deleted.

 - [AndroidRobot](https://github.com/CousinRicky/POV-AndroidRobot)
 - [BrightStar5](https://github.com/CousinRicky/POV-BrightStar5)